By now, most people are familiar with the words “online advertising.” But you may be wondering:

 This advertisement consists of text, logos, photographs, GIFs, and/or maps.
 An example of a display advertisement is a web banner.
 A web banner can be placed on various websites.
 As noted in a HubSpot article, display advertising is the least effective form of online advertising.
 According to their data, an average click-through rate for display ads is 0.1%.
 Despite these statistics, it’s important to note that display advertising has evolved to target individuals with ads based on previously visited websites, called remarketing, which could prove to be an effective response driven advertising tactic to continue engaging with visitors after they’ve left your website.

-DO use display advertising as part of online mix to reach out to a targeted demographic.
+DO use display advertising as part of your online mix to reach out to a targeted demographic.

 DO NOT try to reach everyone using this medium, targeted ads are best, don’t waste your money talking to people who don’t care.